-l've been hearing so much about voter fraud since the 2020 election, is this a real problem?
+I've been hearing so much about voter fraud.
+Is this a real problem?

 There is no evidence that the United States has a problem with voter fraud.
 Studies have shown there's less than a one tenth of a percent chance of voter fraud in the United States.
 Many studies have found that voter fraud is extraordinarily rare in our country, yet some public officials continue to tell Americans falsehoods about the state of our elections.
 The true threat to our elections is voter suppression, not fraud.